dillingham/nova-ajax-select/readme.md

 ### Request Url

-You can pass parent value into the request url.

 In the above example, we say `company` is the parent.

 When selected, the `{company}` paramter will equal the company field value.